sehajbajaj/DSA-Questions/README.md

 # Data Structure and Algorithms

-This repository is created to track my progress and consistes of all the LeetCode Questions I have practiced so far.
+This repository is created to track my progress and consists of all the LeetCode Questions I have practiced so far.

 ## Sliding Window